kubedb/docs/docs/guides/mongodb/configuration/using-podtemplate.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Run MongoDB with Custom Configuration
+# Run MongoDB with Custom PodTemplate

 KubeDB supports providing custom configuration for MongoDB via [PodTemplate](/docs/guides/mongodb/concepts/mongodb.md#specpodtemplate).
 This tutorial will show you how to use KubeDB to run a MongoDB database with custom configuration using PodTemplate.